akeneo/pim-api-docs/content/rest-api/permissions.md

 ::: versions id="web_api_permission" 2.x![Web API permission tab screenshot](/img/rest-api/activate_api_access.png) 1.7![Web API permission tab screenshot](/img/rest-api/v1.7/activate_api_access.png)
 :::

 We strongly recommend you to create **dedicated user roles** for your API users, different from the user roles that you use for your UI users.
-So go ahead and create one user role by API connections you will need.
+So go ahead and create one user role for every API connection you will need.

 ::: warning
 Do not give any UI permissions to your API user roles.